quantumJLBass/boa-fraud/profiles/addresses/US/STATES/ALABAMA/MONTGOMERY/MONTGOMERY/641 S LAWRENCE ST, MONTGOMERY, AL, 36104-5809/641 S LAWRENCE ST, MONTGOMERY, AL, 36104-5809.md

 
 
 3 months ago
-I’d leave negative stars if possible.
-Doesn’t even deserve 1 star but Google says I have to.
-Their “attorneys” never answer the phone but want quick communication back from you.
+I'd leave negative stars if possible.
+Doesn't even deserve 1 star but Google says I have to.
+Their "attorneys" never answer the phone but want quick communication back from you.
 What a joke.

 
 1